CoChangeFinder/CoChangeFinder/README.md

 This replication package is created for the paper titled "Don’t Forget to Change These Functions!
 Early Recommending Co-Changed Functions in Modern Code Review".

 ## Something you need to know before start
 Since the limitation of file size that allow to uploading to github, this repo only includes the source code of all scripts and excludes the part of the dataset.
-To re-generate the result in the paper, please follow "Evaluate result" section below.
-If the practioners want to train the model by themself, please download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5839022) and follow "Build you own model" section below and commments in the scripts.
+To re-generate the result in the paper, please follow "Replicate the experiment" section below.
+If the practioners want to train the model by themself, please download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.7894066).
 The replication package in zenodo includes all dataset and model used in the paper.

 ## Description